ziggy1209/ziggy1209.github.io/_posts/2023-01-31-distribution.md

  This is up to your preference on the performance of network - do you want it to be precise on atypical data or typical data?

-> If the total dataset is not uniformly distributed, by having uniformly distributed training data you may be inadvertently over-weighting the importance of the less frequently occurring data and correspondingly under-weighting the most commonly occurring, since the loss acts as a proxy called the
+> If the total dataset is not uniformly distributed, by having uniformly distributed training data you may be inadvertently over-weighting the importance of the less frequently occurring data and correspondingly under-weighting the most commonly occurring.
-"empirical distribution" for the true underlying distribution of the data.

 That is to say, high precision obtained using ML may mask strong bias.
-If you want the classifier to be mediocrely good at classifying all the classes, you can have a uniformly distributed dataset; if you'd like it to be more precisely classifying the most common data, just leave the original distribution untouched.
+If you want the classifier to be mediocrely good at classifying all the classes, you can have a uniformly distributed dataset; if you'd like it to be more precisely classifying the most common data, just leave the original distribution untouched - in this case the loss acts as a proxy called the "empirical distribution" for the true underlying distribution which you do not have access to.